spcl/serverless-benchmarks/docs/storage.md

 **Configuration:**
 R2 configuration is handled automatically by SeBS when deploying to Cloudflare Workers.
 The storage resources are defined in your deployment configuration and SeBS manages bucket creation and access.

+**Limitations:**
+- Geographic location hints (locationHint) are not currently supported.
+R2 buckets are created with Cloudflare's automatic location selection, which places data near where it's most frequently accessed.

 ### Durable Objects for NoSQL

 Cloudflare Durable Objects provide stateful storage for NoSQL operations required by benchmarks like the CRUD API (130.crud-api).